Skip to content

 As mentioned above, the various contents of your RESP are treated differently when it comes to withdrawal.
 Let’s have a look at those differences.

-Withdrawing your contributions
+1. Withdrawing your contributions

-You also have the option to withdraw your contributions before your child enrols in post-secondary school through a Non-Post-Secondary Education Payment (NPSE).
-Keep in mind that doing so will result in the government reclaiming grant money they contributed to your RESP, and may result in the closure of your RESP.
-See Withdrawal Rules + FAQs for more details.
+You also have the option to withdraw your contributions before your child enrolls in post-secondary school through a Non-Post-Secondary Education Payment (NPSE).
+Keep in mind that if you withdraw money for this purpose, doing so will result in the government reclaiming the Canada Education Savings Grant money they contributed to your RESP, and may result in the closure of your RESP.

-Withdrawing RESP income
+2. Withdrawing RESP income (Education Assistance Payment)

-Also, it’s important to note that only the beneficiary (the student) can receive an EAP, so be sure to support your student in understanding the process.
-We also have lots of information to help your student understand EAPs in our Learning Centre.
+Also, it’s important to note that only the beneficiary (the student) can receive an Education Assistance Payment (EAP), so be sure to support your student in understanding the process.

-Withdrawing income for non-educational purposes
+3. Withdrawing income for non-educational purposes

-If your RESP has leftover income that your child did not use for educational purposes, that money can be withdrawn through an Accumulated Income Payment (AIP).
+If your RESP has leftover income that your child did not use for educational purposes, that money can be withdrawn through an Accumulated Income Payment (AIP) withdrawal.
 Keep in mind that if you aren’t using your RESP income for educational purposes, the government will not allow you to withdraw grant money (i.e. you can only withdraw income from investment gains).
-Learn more about AIPs in our RESP Basics section.

 Discover strategies to withdraw smartly